gaehlerm/SoftwareEngineering/README.md

 ## Output arguments

 A very irritating thing are functions altering the value of the arguments.
 This is also a very common source for bugs as it is something quite unexpected.
 Now, once again, in C++ one can make this understood with the type of the argument.
-One can pass the argument by reference, which renders it modifiable or by const to make it unmodifiable.
+One can pass the argument by reference, which renders it modifiable or by const to make it non-modifiable.
 However, in other languages, this has to be clear from the context of the function.

 Changes of function arguments are very hard to keep track of.
 For this reason, a function should always modify at most the first argument.
 Modifying two arguments violates the SRP and is even more confusing.
 I hope it is clear to you what kind of responsibility you have when writing functions that alter its arguments.
 If you change the value of an argument, it has to be the most important argument.
 It’s kind of an input and output argument at the same time.
 So, it has to be special.
 It has to be first.